 - Egg donors must be dependable and very compliant with medical treatment regimens; the recipient couples are investing thousands of dollars to ensure the best possible outcome and we rely on the donors to honor that investment by being honest and reliable.
 Treatment will involve time away from work and if a work schedule is inflexible, this may limit one’s ability to donate.

-The following are facts women considering accepting donated eggs (egg donor recipiency) should keep in mind:
+Facts women considering accepting donated eggs (egg donor recipiency) should keep in mind

 - Egg donation has a very high chance of resulting in a live birth.

 - Pregnancies resulting from egg donation usually have a much lower risk of miscarriage and genetic disorders in the offspring, because the eggs are coming from young women.